 Tasks Prior to Making a Job Offer

-The hiring manager also works with Human Resources to determine the appropriate compensation for the position, normally makes the job offer, and negotiates the details and timeline of the new employee accepting and starting the job.
+The hiring manager also works with the Human Resources staff to determine the appropriate compensation for the position, normally makes the job offer, and negotiates the details and timeline of the new employee accepting and starting the job.
 They are also responsible for building and maintaining a relationship with the new employee from the time the employee accepts the organization's job offer until they show up at work to start their new job.

 As demonstrated, HR is available to assist the manager at each step of the recruiting and hiring process, but the manager is the key person who must own the process.
 He or she has the most to gain or lose after their department's investment in onboarding, training, relationship-building, and ultimately job success—or failure for the new employee.
 The hiring manager has a serious responsibility to their organization.

 Making the Hiring Decision

-The hiring manager plays the critical role in deciding on whom to hire as the new employee.
+The hiring manager plays a critical role in deciding on whom to hire as a new employee.
 While the details of this job role may vary from company to company, the hiring manager is always important in the hiring decision.
-In most organizations, they may not be the only decision maker, but they do have veto power since the new employee will commonly report to them.
+In most organizations, they may not be the only decision-maker, but they do have veto power since the new employee will commonly report to them.

 In the team approach to hiring, which is strongly recommended as a strategy, the hiring manager sets up a debriefing session to receive feedback from the employees who interviewed the potential employees.
-Then, a much smaller team of employees that will include the hiring manager and HR make the hiring decision and prepare the job offer.
+Then, a much smaller team of employees that include the hiring manager and an HR staff member will make the hiring decision and prepare the job offer.